Copper Cliff North Mine

 Copper Cliff North Mine is an underground nickel mine in Copper Cliff, Ontario, Canada.
 It is owned and operated by Vale Canada Limited.

+History

 The mine was the 2007 winner of the John T. Ryan Trophy for metal mines.
 Employing approximately 260 people, the mine went through 2006 without a lost-time-accident, producing of 4,200 tonnes of ore per day.